 First time back and it was just something that I never expected.
 And it reminds me of a time when I did when I was I danced again for the first time with my wife, you know, we went to this ball and we just did this little dance.
 And I was way out of my comfort zone.
 I couldn’t talk about two lifts fit.
 Oh my gosh, like, it was terrible

 for dancing the first place

 I tried and then I was like, Well, no, no, I can’t do this.
 I’m not going to do this because I’m going to fall over.
-And I don’t want to be embarrassed when I fall, but I don’t want to hurt myself and hit my head and and that’s what made it really concerning.
+I don’t want to be embarrassed when I fall, but I don’t want to hurt myself and hit my head and that’s what made it concerning.